skarppi/python-photostation/README.rst

 * Login to your shared or personal Photo Station
 * List album contents
 * Create missing albums automatically
-* Add new photos or update metadata of existing ones
+* Add new photos
+* Update metadata of existing photos
+* Update photo binaries based if either timestamp or filesize differs
 * Delete photos

 Tested with Synology DS916+ running DSM 6.1 and Photo Station 6.7.1.
 Should work with older versions too but you mileage may vary.